 What is Ransomware?

-Ransomware's are malicious programs that will encrypt all your system's data and will ask for a ransom to decrypt these files.
+Ransomware's are malicious programs that will encrypt all your system's data and ask for a ransom to decrypt these files.
 They take the support of the Bitcoins to get the ransom.

 What is Rootkit?